chozillla/chozillla.github.io/index.md

 ## Chemay Shola

 I am a senior at the University of Washington studying bioengineering.
+I am interested in wearable technology, specifically hearables.
+Currently, I am working in Dr. Yi Shen's lab on a hearable project.
+Here is my [LinkedIn profile](https://www.linkedin.com/in/chemayshola/)

+### Personal

-Here is my [LinkedIn profofile](https://www.linkedin.com/in/chemayshola/)
+In my spare time I like to run.
+Here is my [Strava profile](https://www.strava.com/athletes/43295938).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Chemay Shola

-Senior studying bioengineering at the University of Washington.

 ```markdown
 Syntax highlighted code block